-The IS4310-485M2 is a ready-to-operate module integrating the Modbus RTU Slave stack chip IS4310 with an RS485 Transceiver.
-This solution reduces to the minimum expression the design effort of integrating a Modbus RTU Slave with RS485 electrical interface.
+The IS4310-ISO485M6 is a ready-to-operate module integrating the Modbus RTU Slave stack chip IS4310 with an isolated RS485 Transceiver.
+This solution reduces to the minimum expression the design effort of integrating a Modbus RTU Slave with an isolated RS485 electrical interface.

 The module is daisy-chained: it integrates two RJ45 connectors with the standard Modbus pinout.
-Also, it has the power pin routed.
-With this feature you can design a self-powered Modbus Slave.